mlissner/michaeljaylissner.com/content/some-thoughts-on-celery.md

 ## Moving Forward

 So, I feel bad: I've ranted a good deal about Celery, but I haven't proposed any solutions.
-What would it take to make Celery a less complicated, more reliable tool?
+This isn't the first time I've spent a long time trying to make Celery work, so what would it take to make Celery a less complicated, more reliable tool?

 The ideas I've come up with so far are:

  - More documentation for installation and set up troubleshooting with the possibility of a wiki.
     - But already I rant about how much documentation it has.
- - A simpler interface that eliminates a number of edge usages.
+ - A simpler interface that eliminates a number of edge uses.
     - But I have no idea what, if anything, can be eliminated.
  - Support for fewer task brokers.
     - But I use RabbitMQ and am considering switching to Redis.